openethereum/openethereum.github.io/Setup.md

 $ cargo run --release
 ```

-To get help on the command line options for the `parity` client, use `--help`:
+To get help on the command line options for the `openethereum` client, use `--help`:

 ```bash
 $ cargo run --release --help